gnubyte/debian-setup/readme.md

 # Debian Setup script

+6-6-2024: The script now has unattended updates and auditd

 Used to quickly setup all the normal stuff that you'd expect to see on a server.

  - Default JDK